-• User Base (oauthUserBase) The base of the subtree where in the directory the OAuth service should look for user entries being authenticated.
-The user must have a userPassword attribute, and an attribute with a unique value across users to identify it.
-Optional, default value: cn=Users, c=xx.

-- User Attribute (oauthUserAttribute) This field specifies which attribute to use as an identifier for the user.
-It is optional and its default value is mail. - Require PKCE (oauthRequirePKCE) This field allows to enforce the usage of PKCE for OAuth Client on this domain.
-It can be overriden at OAuth Client's level.
-It is optional and its default value is unset.
+- User Base (oauthUserBase) The base of the subtree where in the directory the OAuth service should look for user entries being authenticated.
+The user must have a userPassword attribute, and an attribute with a unique value accross users to identify it.
+Optional, default value: cn=Users, c=xx. - User Attribute (oauthUserAttribute) This field specifies which attribute to use as an identifier for the user.
+It is optional and its default value is mail.